Azure virtual datacenter: A network perspective

 Perimeter network components provide the following features:

-- Network Virtual Appliance
+- Network virtual appliances

-- Load Balancer
+- Azure Load Balancer

 - Public IPs